 IV.
-Curriculum:
+CURRICULUM:

-COURSE DESCRIPTION: MGF 1106 Mathematics for Liberal Arts is a 3-lecture hour, 3 credit hour course.
-Topics covered include sets, logic, geometry, combinatorics, probability, and statistics.
+COURSE DESCRIPTION: MGF 1107 Survey of Mathematics is a 3 lecture hour, 3 credit hour course.
+Topics covered include history of numbers, number theory, graph theory, mathematical modeling, transformation geometry.

 LECTURES/QUIZZES: Lectures for this course will be delivered in a face-to-face (F2F) format in the assigned classroom for this course.
 Your homework quizzes, which are based on these lectures, will be in our current Learning Management System (LMS) which is CANVAS.
 The homework quizzes are the "Assignments" link.
 The student is strongly encouraged to do these quizzes several times and complete them well ahead of their scheduled deadline dates as no extensions are granted.